MetaviewAI/competency-exercises/Product Engineering/Implementation Capability (Transcript Explorer).md

 1. **🤗 Frictionless:** The customer should swiftly be on the shortest path to their desired outcome.
 2. **🧰 Utilitarian:** The product should be useful and practical, without unnecessary distractions.
-3. **🦋 Beautiful:** Beauty is felt with the heart; we want the product's customers to share this sentiment.
+3. **🦋 Beautiful:** Beauty is felt with the heart; we want this product's customers to share this sentiment.

 ### Expectations